-The District participates in the New Hampshire Retirement System (the "System"), a cost-sharing multiple-employer defined benefit pension plan and trust established in 1967 by RSA 100-A:2 administered by a Board of Trustees.
+The District participates in the New Hampshire Retirement System (the "System"), a cost-sharing multipleemployer defined benefit pension plan and trust established in 1967 by RSA 100-A:2 administered by a Board of Trustees.
 The plan is a contributory plan that provides service, disability, death and vested retirement benefits to members and their beneficiaries.
 Benefit provisions are established and may be amended by the New Hampshire State Legislature.
 The System issues a publicly available financial report that includes financial statements and required supplementary information for the System.
 That report may be obtained by writing to New Hampshire Retirement System, 4 Chenell Drive, Concord, New Hampshire 03301.

 The System is funded by contributions from both the employees and the District.
 Per RSA-100:16, plan member contribution rates are established and may be amended by the New Hampshire State legislature while the employer contribution rates are determined by the System Board of Trustees based on an actuarial valuation.
-Plan members are required to contribute 5.0% of their covered salary.
-The District's contribution rates for the year ended June 30, 2011 were 8.02% and 9.16% of covered payroll for teachers and other employees, respectively (representing 75% of the cost for teachers and 100% of the cost for other employees).
-The District's contributions to the System for the years ending June 30, 2011, 2010, and 2009 were \$1,205,003, \$1,139,088, and \$891,049, respectively, equal to the required contributions for each year.
+Plan members are required to contribute 7.0% of their covered salary.
+The District's contribution rates for the year ended June 30, 2012 were 11.30% and 8.80% of covered payroll for teachers and other employees, respectively.
+The District's contributions to the System for the years ending June 30, 2012, 2011, and 2010 were \$1,467,073, \$1,205,003, and \$1,139,088, respectively, equal to the required contributions for each year.